 I was also excited to find a gorgeous collection of botanical prints, something I collect to use in my digital artwork.

 Andrew and I were both fascinated by the former printing rooms of the Plantin-Moretus company.
-In addition to the 5 still functioning 17th and 18th century printing presses, the collection includes the two oldest printing presses in the world, dating from the late 16th century.
+In addition to the five still functioning 17th and 18th-century printing presses, the collection includes the two oldest printing presses in the world, dating from the late 16th century.

 There is also a vast collection of punches, dies and moulded letters.
 Being a bit obsessed with fonts and design, I was excited to see one of the first ever Garamond font sets, a font that is still commonly used today.